 (4) The chief executive officer’s direction may include a direction as to the matters to be investigated and included in the supplementary summary of investigation.

-[Regulation 32C inserted in Gazette 21 Aug 2015 p.
+[Regulation 32C inserted: Gazette 21 Aug 2015 p.
 3319-20.]

 32D.
 Notice of loss of confidence